FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ![A diagram showing a typical datacenter networking setup.](/lectures/1-cloud-intro/datacenter-cabling.svg)

-Again, generally speaking racks will be equipped with a Top-of-Rack switch to provide [layer 2 (Ethernet)](https://en.wikipedia.org/wiki/Data_link_layer) connectivity between servers.
+Again, generally speaking, racks will be equipped with a Top-of-Rack switch to provide [layer 2 (Ethernet)](https://en.wikipedia.org/wiki/Data_link_layer) connectivity between servers.
 Several ToR may have interconnects between each other and are usually connected to one or more routers.
 Routers provide [layer 3 (IP)](https://en.wikipedia.org/wiki/Network_layer) routing to other customers in the same datacenter, [internet exchange](https://en.wikipedia.org/wiki/Internet_exchange_point), or may be connected via dedicated fiber to another provider.

 !!! note
     If you are not familiar with computer networks we recommend giving the [Geek University CCNA course a quick read](https://geek-university.com/ccna/computer-network-explained/).
 While you will not need everything, you **will** have to understand how IP addresses, netmasks, etc work in order to pass this course.